 EXPECTATIONS & REQUIREMENTS FOR VOLUNTEERS

-- Volunteers should be able to lift 40lbs without injury.
+- should be able to lift 40 pounds easily.

 Incidents can occur any day of year, at any time of day.
 Volunteers may be asked to assist during periods of inclement weather and should anticipate being called into service during periods of extreme heat, cold, wind and/or precipitation.